Shavkatjon-O/data-strcutures-and-algorithms/README.md

 ![Image Alt Text](images/dsa1.webp)

-Lecture notes and source codes on data structures and computer algorithms
+Lecture notes and source codes on data structures and computer algorithms by @Shavkatjon

 > Detailed lecture notes - Implementation of DSA in Python, Java, C++